Education

 What Are the Nationality Conditions for SSC CGL?

 Indian citizenship is the primary requirement.
-However, SSC also permits the following candidates to apply — subject to producing a valid Certificate of Eligibility issued by the Government of India at the Document Verification stage:
+However, SSC also permits the following candidates to apply — subject to producing a valid Certificate of Eligibility issued by the Government of India at the Document Verification stage:- Citizens of India

 - Subjects of Nepal or Bhutan